 There is one more thing that India should be proud of.
 Olympics in India happen in some way but they just have a different style – Kila Raipur sports festival is one of the Punjab festivals which attract lots of people.
 Not only people take part in it but there are also some animals’ competitions like bullock cart (but this year they were changed for horse carts).
 During this Rural Olympics, you can admire wrestlers, kabaddi players or weight-lifters.
 Apart from this typical competition, there are now even these modern one like football, handball or athletics.
 But the biggest attraction is totally different games – stunning acrobatics, fire games, balancing a cycle with teeth or twisting a rod when it’s placed on Adam’s apple, balancing while standing on two horses (also seen during Hola mohalla in Anandpur Sahib) and many more.
 There is also something cultural about this event – people dance, sing and spend a quality time together.
 More on Kila Raipur festival you will find in one of my future posts.
 But this is not over.
 One day after Holi, Sikh people in Punjab celebrate Hola Mohalla festival.
 This is the moment when they demonstrate their martial skills and impress the whole work with unbelievable sword fights.
 But not only this – a man rides two horses with each leg on a different horse (also seen during on Kila Raipur festival).
 I bet some of you did not even know about it as most of us just admire equestrian competition in the Olympics!
 All of them should come to India and see the abilities of Indian horse-riders’ skills.
 But, I strongly insist that I am not confused about extreme sports with the games in Olympics.
 What I am trying to suggest is that Indians are not less sporty, athletic or tough than the people from any other nation.

 The conclusion is that India should not be ashamed of winning only two medals during this Olympics and should not connect it with their toughness or sport skills.
 As a wife of an Indian man, I will be very happy if India brings a lot of gold medals in the future Olympics.
 So, it does not mean that Indian athletes should not try for Olympic medals but if Indians do so, it would be just to show the world that they are athletic and skilled from the general point of view of the international community.
-But it is not going to change the fact that Indians are already very sporty and tough people.
-The funny thing is that people who are afraid of even mosquitoes and cannot live without bottled filter water are taking all the medals home.
+But it is not going to change the fact that many Indians are already very sporty and tough people.
 To prove a point to the world, India should focus on these foreign activities turned into sports included in the Olympic Games, just like China did.
 But bear in mind that India does not need to prove a point to themselves, because Indians know what they are capable of in everyday life which a common westerner can only dream of.

 Below is a film on the ancient martial arts of India by me, that you may want to watch to understand the sport culture in India.